Quinn1876/relay/README.md

 The relay service is designed to run on a raspberry pi in a Waterloop Hyperloop Pod.
 It's goal is to enable remote communication between the desktop controller and the Pod's subsystems.
 The relay service also enables remote flashing supported embedded devices.

+## Testing on Windows
+Portions of the relay service rely on having access to the `socketcan` crate which is only for linux.
+These portions of the code are only important for connecting to the canbus.
+For the purposes of testing the connection with the desktop, you can run the relay crate on windows with `cargo run` but it will not have any CAN functionality.

 # CRATE: canota-sys
 THe canota-sys crate provides bindings to a C library which is used for ota flashing through the CAN bus.
 The bindings are generated and stored in the repository.
 After they are generated, some manual work is needed